cldwalker/lein-open/README.md

 ## Description

-Open a jar dependency in an editor easily.
+Open a jar in an editor easily.

 ## Install